ocular-nz/docker-typo3/README.md

 docker exec -it container_name php artisan migrate
 ```

 Be wary of permission issues.
 The container typically runs as a root user, and since it's creating files on your host machine they might be the wrong user for your environment.
+Windows seems to handle this OK, but MacOS and Linux do permissions properly so just keep an eye on it.